Download PDF

 - FDI Inflow:

-São Tomé and Príncipe’s economic freedom score is 60.3, making its economy the 85th freest in the 2022 Index.
-São Tomé and Príncipe is ranked 7th among 47 countries in the Sub-Saharan Africa region, and its overall score is above the regional and world averages.
+São Tomé and Príncipe’s economic freedom score is 61.5, making its economy the 74th freest in the 2023 Index.
+Its score has increased by 1.2 points from last year.
+São Tomé and Príncipe is ranked 4th out of 47 countries in the Sub-Saharan Africa region, and its overall score is above the world and regional averages.

 Background

-The sugar-based economy of this former Portuguese colony gave way to coffee and cocoa in the 19th century.
-Independence was achieved in 1975, but democratic reforms were not instituted until the late 1980s.
+This former Portuguese colony gained its independence in 1975, but democratic reforms were not instituted until the late 1980s.
 Evaristo Carvalho won the presidency in 2016 in a runoff election that was marred by accusations of irregularities and boycotted by incumbent President Manuel Pinto da Costa.
-Opposition leader and former government minister Carlos Vila Nova won the presidency in a second round of voting in September 2021.
+Opposition leader Carlos Vila Nova won the presidency in a second round of voting in September 2021.
 Cocoa production, an economic mainstay, has declined in recent years because of drought and mismanagement, but there is potential for tourism.
-The country is seeking to develop oil fields in the Gulf of Guinea jointly with Nigeria, but whether the project will prove commercially viable is unclear.
+The country is seeking to develop oil fields in the Gulf of Guinea jointly with Nigeria.

 Rule of Law